-Composting not only reinvigorates poor soils, but can boost soil's ability to retain water, thereby cutting down dramatically on water usage.
+Composting: Composting not only reinvigorates poor soils, but can boost soil's ability to retain water, thereby cutting down dramatically on water usage.
 Also, by placing food waste into a composting bin, you are preventing your organic household scraps from contributing to landfills, reducing the formation of methane and leachate.
-Composting:

-Composting Tips for Families: Composting is an excellent green chore for kids.
+Get the kids involved.
+Composting is an excellent green chore for kids.
 Have them collect all eligible food waste at the end of your meals and make it a game to see how much they can find.
 Plus, what kid doesn’t love playing in the dirt?
 They will have loads of fun turning the compost pile over every time new waste gets added.

-Get the kids involved.
+Vermicomposting — It's all the rage!
 Not content to merely compost like the Joneses next door?
 For extreme-green credentialing, consider starting a worm bin.
 A bit of work to set up initially, worm bins in short order become hyper-efficient factories for composting your family's food waste, resulting in the highest quality compost possible.
-Visit Vermicomposting — It's all the rage!
-Seattle Tilth's website to get binfuls of information on general composting, including all the wriggly facts and how-tos of vermicomposting, as well as other indispensable guides to urban farming, conserving natural resources, and supporting local food systems.
+Visit Seattle Tilth's website to get binfuls of information on general composting, including all the wriggly facts and how-tos of vermicomposting, as well as other indispensable guides to urban farming, conserving natural resources, and supporting local food systems.

-Consider these fun facts shared in Did you know...
-USA Today's Guide to Green Living: our earthworm friends can eat their own weight in organic material every day!
+Did you know...
+Consider these fun facts shared in USA Today's Guide to Green Living: our earthworm friends can eat their own weight in organic material every day!
 Their population doubles each month!
 Their castings (read: worm poop) yield five times more nitrogen, seven times more phosphorus, and eleven times more potassium (three key minerals for healthy plant growth) than plain soil.

 You can easily get started developing a rain barrel system by visiting your local hardware store.
 Gone are the days of having to special-order environmentally friendly items — you can find a quality barrel for around $100.

-By featuring native plants in your yard (i.e. plants endemic or naturalized to the area where you live), you will not only conserve energy and money put forth to maintain a landscaped yard, but you will also be reducing water usage and waste.
-Greenscaping:
+Greenscaping: By featuring native plants in your yard (i.e. plants endemic or naturalized to the area where you live), you will not only conserve energy and money put forth to maintain a landscaped yard, but you will also be reducing water usage and waste.

-Maintaining an overly landscaped yard requires a lot of upkeep, energy, and water.
-Going in the direction of a Landscaping: greenscape can not only help the environment, but it will also free up your precious weekend time for other family pursuits.
+Landscaping: Maintaining an overly landscaped yard requires a lot of upkeep, energy, and water.
+Going in the direction of a greenscape can not only help the environment, but it will also free up your precious weekend time for other family pursuits.

-Best Tips for Families: You don’t need to overhaul your yard all at once; just start replacing plants and greenery each summer as you see fit.
+Start small.
+You don’t need to overhaul your yard all at once; just start replacing plants and greenery each summer as you see fit.
 Every little bit helps.
 Also consider suspending your yearly habit of planting spring annuals and plant perennials instead.

-Start small.
+Lawn-natural?
 A well-manicured and lush green lawn may seem as American as apple pie, but lawns of mowable grass are actually unnatural.
-Lawn-natural?
 Wake Up and Smell the Planet: The Non-Pompous, Non-Preachy Grist Guide to Greening Your Day shares these sobering facts: 54 million people mow their collective 40 million acres of lawn each week during the summer, burning through 800 million gallons of gas in the annual pursuit of perfectly manicured grass.
 The recitation of shame continues: In some cities, a full two-thirds of fresh water reserves go to quenching thirsty lawns and 70 million pounds of pesticide are applied to home lawns, trees, shrubs, and plants.